3 Squadron EVENTS

 A line-up of our 3SQN veterans, from WW2 to the modern-day, in the sunshine at the Australian Flying Corps Memorial, Point Cook.

-100 years ago, on 10 July 1916, Lieutenant James BRAKE became the first man to “sign-on” at Point Cook for the Australian Flying Corps unit that became "3rd Squadron".
-Brake was one of the Squadron’s Flight Commanders from its formation, and throughout their ocean voyage to England, which finished on 28 December 1916.
+100 years prior to our commemoration, on 10 July 1916, Lieutenant James BRAKE became one of the first men to “sign-on” at Point Cook for the Australian Flying Corps unit that became "3rd Squadron" (abbreviated "3AFC").

 [James Brake’s Point Cook photo album, illustrated below, is one of the jewels of the Australian War Memorial collection.]

 We celebrated this important “first step” in 3 Squadron’s History with a convivial lunch at Shadowfax Winery and a visit to the AFC Memorial and RAAF Museum, Point Cook.

 Our celebrations really could not have been better!
 We had a lovely ‘blue-sky’ day.
 The lunch went very well and many people brought along excellent photo albums and other items of memorabilia to show around.
 We then drove to the nearby RAAF Station at Point Cook and paid our respects at the poignant sandstone “Australian Flying Corps Memorial”.
 Representative members of our party laid twelve individual roses against the 3SQN Banner on the Memorial steps, in memory of the "3SQN Generations" - from WW1 through to the Modern Day.

 The RAAF Museum at Point Cook then welcomed us.
 We enjoyed looking at their fascinating exhibits, including several aircraft formerly operated by 3SQN and now preserved for posterity.